Gouidas/konnekta-assignment_2_react/README.md

 - `ClearButton`: This is a reusable button component that calls a passed-in
 - `clearSelected `: This is a reusable button component that calls a passed-in clearSelected function when clicked.
 In the context of this dropdown, it is used to clear all currently selected items.
 - `LoadingScreen `: Displays a loading message while data is being fetched from the API.
+- `ErrorComponent `: Displays an error message if an error occurred during data fetching.

 ### Custom Hooks